 I started my first blog in 2004, and my first podcast in 2007 and worked hard at both for many years.
 When I started either one, I never had any clue (at first) they would gradually prepare the way to use the skills I honed in each craft professionally and make a living at them.

 I don’t flinch anymore when I hear random people tell me they think they’d be good at making audiobooks just because of their voice [alone].
 And then I send them a Sean Allen Pratt video, or I should call it test, called “So…You want to be an audiobook narrator?”
+See the video below.

 I simply think many people don’t understand it takes a few very particular and specific skills, and not a lovely voice alone.
 I’m admittedly still working on and improving mine and have come a long way in the last few years since publishing my first audiobook.